 In addition to the Educational Programme presented below, you can of course find resources from past ESC Congress.

-This educational programme is supported in the form of an unrestricted grant by
+This programme is supported with an educational grant by